Posted on November 16, 2013

 We took a walk on the shore.
 I saw him hugging the sea and feeling the sky and how he let his soul & spirit fly.

-I locked my eyes in the setting crimson sun and sipped into Spinach soup.
+I locked my eyes in the setting crimson sun and sipped into Tomato soup.
 For the first time in my life.
-Never imagined good old spinach could make such a wonderfully comforting, creamy, nutritious rendition!
-A little hint of milk, some pleasant touch of garlic, olive oil and the bright green hue of the Spinach took my breath away!
+Never imagined good old tomato could make such a wonderfully comforting, creamy, nutritious rendition!
+A little hint of heat, some pleasant touch of garlic, olive oil and the bright red hue of the soup took my breath away!
 How I adore the picture of the sailor-man putting warmth, light, happiness, hope, love, sweetness, charm into the soup pot !

 He took care of me, fed me, and healed my daunted, haunted wounds on the very first day I set my lone-voyage.
 He was the one to keep my rocking boat steady on the troubled water.
 And it’s because of him I was drawn to a lifelong affair with fresh fruits, herbs and vegetables.
 Also, till today Arthur didn’t disclose my sweetest secret to anybody: how BIG of a crush I had on him from the moment our eyes met ♥

 Posted on June 26, 2013

 I have an ego the size of a dinosaur!
 And whenever my humongous egotistic self gets badly bruised, I would immediately dash off to my next door neighbor Sheila Brown, 70, a retired school teacher – the sweetest, loveliest, kindest soul ever.
 She always helps me crossing the stepping stones.
 She seems to know how to heal my injured ego when I’m pissed-off, ticked off.
 She knows how to wake me up when I sleep walk.